joanacasey/envh-570/code/lab/01/README.md

 - Why are we using RStudio "Server"?
 - Why are we using Github?
+- Why do we make a copy of a provided file before editing?
 - Why are we using "pacman" and "pak"?
 - Why are we using "here"?